 Every country or every region has its own quirky food habits.
 Nothing different about Portugal in this case.
 Portuguese are crazy about their food.
 From all the Portuguese I know, I cannot name one who isn’t proud of their culture.
 So when I moved to Portugal for a brief period, I fell right with my nose into the Portuguese cuisine.
 Working together with locals, was a great way to get to know their culture.
 They made me eat and drink all sort of things, and of course, made me pronounce the dishes names.
 Which led to an outburst of laughter.
 Here are a few of the Portuguese food, you should definitely try!

 Some of the Portuguese dishes alone are enough reason for me to return to this great country.
 Besides my dear friends there, goes without saying.
 Sometimes I try to make these things at home, but no luck.
 It is never the same, unfortunately.
 It is better for me to leave it up to the professionals.

-I don’t recommend this as breakfast as I just said in the beginning of this story.
+I don’t recommend this for breakfast as I just said at the beginning of this story.
 Although to me it was more of an after-work-late-night-snack.

 Do you want to see how they make this heart attack on a plate?
 Watch the YT video here.
 It is in Portuguese, but you’ll understand.
 And it’s funny!

 Next, we have the Cataplana de Marisco.
 Marisco means shellfish, and before I found out I was allergic to shrimps (real bummer), I loved this dish.
 This is a typical seafood stew from the south of Portugal, the Algarve.
 This stew is made in a traditional copper pan, also named Cataplana.
 Ingredients you can find in this typical dish are shrimps, clams, mussels, fish, chorizo, veggies, and potato.
 I often ate this in the afternoon, so I had enough energy for work of water sports.

 3. Port wine